VByte-dev/TestiFlow/README.md

 > “Turn feedbacks into fuel with TestiFlow, without burning your wallet on bloated tools.”

-## 🌿 Why TestiFlow
+## 🌿 Why I Built TestiFlow

-Most testimonial tools are packed with features you don't need and pricing you can't justify.
-**TestiFlow** is built to simplify how you display feedback - clean, fast, and affordable.
+I just needed a simple way to show what people say about my product.
+But every testimonial tool I found was packed with features I didn’t need and pricing I couldn’t justify.
+Why pay so much for what should be simple?
+That frustration pushed me to build TestiFlow, a tool that turns feedback into fuel without burning your budget.
+I’m building it for myself, and for every maker who's tired of overpaying for basic tools.

 No fluff.
 Just what works.